OlegStore/Legacy/README.md

 ## License

-This project is licensed under the terms of the [MIT Li
+This project is licensed under the terms of the [MIT Li+